Best Practices for Workplace Sanitary Waste Management

 Initiate this process by creating clear and transparent policies around managing sanitary waste.

-This may include outlining the standards and protocols for waste disposal, like helpful infographics on what can go in a sanitary waste bin on the inside of the cubicle door.
+This may include outlining the standards and protocols for waste disposal, like helpful infographics or posters on what can go in a sanitary waste bin on the inside of the cubicle door.

 To ensure that the guidelines you set out are communicated well across your business, make sure you use various channels of communication.